Programming-Hero-Next-Level-Development/assignment-3/README.md

             path: '',
             message:''
           }
-        ]
+        ]\
--stack: '' → Do this for both production and developmentb to evaluale your assignment
+- stack: '' → Do this for both production and developmentb to evaluale your assignment

                         ]
 ### Model: